What is Earnings Multiplier?

 - P/E Ratio = 20

-P/E ratio of 15 indicates that an investor is willing to pay 15 times the current value of the company.
+A P/E ratio of 15 indicates that an investor is willing to pay 15 times the company’s current value.

 To determine whether a company’s P/E ratio is high or low, we need to compare it with its industry peers.

 The average industry P/E is 18.
-Here, we can say that company B’s share is expensive as compare to industry standards.
+So here, we can say that company B’s share is expensive compared to industry standards.

 Example #2 – Low P/E, Low Growth

-As per the below table, the earning per share of the company is increasing at a rate of 10% every year, and the price of the share is also increasing at the same rate.
-The P/E ratio remains the same every year.
+As per the below table, the company’s earnings per share are increasing at a rate of 10% every year, and the share price is also increasing at the same rate.
+As a result, the P/E ratio remains the same every year.

 Example #3 – High P/E, High Growth

 Here, the company is growing at a 100% rate every year.
-The earnings per share are getting double in years 2 and 3.
+The earnings per share are getting doubled in years 2 and 3.
 The price of the share is also increasing at a high rate.
 Hence, the P/E ratio is also maintained high.

 Example #4 – Low P/E, Negative Growth

-The below table shows the negative growth of the company over the years 2 & 3.
-Since the earning per share is declining, the price of the share is also reducing.
-P/E ratio is also reducing.
+The table below shows the company’s negative growth over the years 2 & 3.
+Since the earnings per share are declining, the share price is also reducing.
+As a result, the P/E ratio is also reducing.

 Example #5 – Moderate P/E, Steady Growth

-Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price to earnings ratio is not increasing at the same rate.
-It happens mostly in the case of cyclical companies.
+Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price-to-earnings ratio is not increasing at the same rate.
+But, again, it happens mostly in the case of cyclical companies.

 Refer to the excel sheet given above for detailed calculations.

 Reasons for High P/E and Low P/E

-Here are the few reasons for low P/E –
+Here are a few reasons for low P/E –

-- Stock is undervalued: The stock price may be valued at a lower rate.
+- Undervalued stock: The stock price may be valued at a lower rate.

-- Low growth or negative growth: Companies’ P/E ratio depends upon the growth of the company.
+- Low growth or negative growth: Companies’ P/E ratio depends upon the company’s growth.

-- Future prospects: If the prospects of the company are not great, it will result in low P/E.
+- Prospects: If the company’s prospects are not great, it will result in low P/E.

-Here are the few reasons for High P/E –
+Here are a few reasons for High P/E –